-We hope that most issues can be resolved either informally, that is at the first stage of our Procedure.
+We hope that most issues can be resolved at the first stage of our Procedure.
 You can raise your concerns by letter, e-mail or orally within 20 working days of the event or issues which you wish to complain about.
 You may find it useful to complete the stage 1 student complaint form which guides you through the information we would need to look into your complaint, or you can write it in your own words.
-Please provide as much information as you can, as well as providing any available supporting evidence, to enable us to understand your concerns.
+Please provide as much information as you can, as well as providing any available supporting evidence, to enable us to understand you concerns.

 You should raise your concerns with relevant staff either in your School, or in the relevant professional service department, depending on the issue.
-If you are unsure who to speak to, please contact your School, the relevant department or the Quality and Enhancement Office via firstname.lastname@example.org.
+If you are unsure who to speak to, please contact your School, the relevant department, or the Quality Management Office via email@example.com.

 The University will aim to review the issues you have raised within 15 working days.

 Stage 2 complaint

-If the informal process fails to resolve your concerns, you can submit a formal complaint using the stage 2 student complaint form.
+If the stage 1 process fails to resolve your concerns, you can submit a stage 2 complaint using the stage 2 student complaint form.
 It is important that you provide as much information as possible about your complaint and any supporting evidence.
 It would also be helpful if you are able to explain any actions you would like to see arising from your complaint and why you did not agree with the stage 1 outcome.

 Completed forms should be sent via email to firstname.lastname@example.org.

 You need to ensure that your complaint is received by the University within 10 working days of the response provided at stage 1.

-Your complaint will be acknowledged by the Quality and Enhancement Office and if your complaint has been received in time and your concerns can be reviewed through the Student Complaints Procedure, it will be sent to the relevant school or service for investigation.
+Your complaint will be acknowledged by the Quality Management Office and if your complaint has been received in time and your concerns can be reviewed through the Student Complaints Procedure, it will be sent to the relevant school or service for investigation.
 You will receive information about how we will investigate your complaint.

 A written response will be sent to you, normally within 30 working days from the date the investigator is appointed.